Secondary Roost Surveys for Arborists - including endoscope use

 - Practical: how to carry out a secondary roost assessment, including use of an endoscope

 This course is in line with British Standard 8596: Surveying for Bats in Trees and Woodland.
 The method statement mentioned in the standard is taken directly from this course and attendees will be given training on how to use this method statement appropriately.

 Course tutors: Richard Crompton, Richard Flight, Louise Mapstone, Sonia Reveley, Natalie Todman

-CPD: A Certificate of Attendance will be awarded that can be used as evidence for CPD.
+CPD: A Lantra Certificate or Certificate of Attendance from BCT will be awarded that can be used as evidence for CPD.

 Discounts: £5 for BCT members, 10% multi-buy discount if booking 3 or more course places